shannah/xataface-fdf-module/docs/OpenOfficePDFFormTutorial.md

 ![control properties dialog](images/control-properties-dialog.png)

-Enter "contact.last_name" into the "Name" field, and delete the existing content from the "Label" field so that it is blank.
+Enter "last_name" into the "Name" field, and delete the existing content from the "Label" field so that it is blank.

 > By naming the field `last_name`, it should be recognized as the `last_name` field of the context record (which will be a record from our appointments table).